spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/01-azure.md

     - Instance Type - Select the Azure instance type to be used for all the nodes in the pool.
     - Managed Disk - Select the managed disk type to be used.
     - Disk Size - Storage disk size in GB to be attached to the node.
     - Availability Zones - Choose one or more availability zones.
-Spectro Cloud provides fault tolerance to guard against failures like hardware failures, network failures, etc. by provisioning nodes across availability zones if multiple zones are selected.
+Palette provides fault tolerance to guard against failures like hardware failures, network failures, etc. by provisioning nodes across availability zones if multiple zones are selected.
 Zones are supported only for worker pools.

 * Review the settings and deploy the cluster.
 Provisioning status with details of ongoing provisioning tasks is available to track progress.

 <InfoBox>
-New worker pools may be added if its desired to customize certain worker nodes to run specialized workloads.
+New worker pools may be added if it is desired to customize certain worker nodes to run specialized workloads.
 As an example, the default worker pool may be configured with the ‘Standard_D2_v2’ instance types for general-purpose workloads and another worker pool with instance type ‘Standard_NC12s_v3’ can be configured to run GPU workloads.
 </InfoBox>